LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 * Configure the application to use OCI Monitoring
 * Build a native executable for the application using GraalVM Native Image
 * Run the application and publish standard and custom metrics to OCI Monitoring
-* Visualize the metrics in Metrics Explorer from the Oracle Cloud Console
+* View the published metrics in OCI Monitoring

 ### Prerequisites